fsantiag/sonar-clojure/README.md

 ### Cloverage

 [Cloverage](https://github.com/cloverage/cloverage) is a code coverage tool for Clojure which runs the tests of a program and calculates line and form coverage for namespaces.
-Only line coverage is supported by Sonarcube and calculation seems to be be somehow different compared to Cloverage itself by few percents.
+Only line coverage is supported by SonarQube and calculation seems to be be somehow different compared to Cloverage itself by few percents.

 Set the property ```sonar.clojure.cloverage.json-output-location``` to point to Cloverage export file which is by default target/coverage/codecov.json.